Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Budgeting and Money Tips

 Will I still get calls from debt collectors after a DRO?

 You shouldn’t receive calls about discharged debts after your DRO ends.
 If debt collectors contact you, ask for written confirmation of what they’re claiming and check it against your DRO paperwork.
-If they’re chasing a discharged debt, send them a copy of your completion certificate and tell them to stop contacting you.
+If they’re chasing a discharged debt, send them a copy of your official confirmation and tell them to stop contacting you.

 Can I apply for another DRO if I get into debt again?